 “In America, you call this man ‘Hitch’.
 In France, we call him ‘Monsieur Hitchcock’.
 You respect him because he shoots scenes of love as if they were scenes of murder.
 We respect him because he shoots scenes of murder like scenes of love!”

-Hitchcock met Truffaut several more times during the late 1960s and 1970s, each time the latter asking further questions about his icon’s life and career to date.
+Hitchcock met Truffaut several more times during the late 1960s and 1970s, each time asking further questions about his icon’s life and career to date.
 After Hitchcock died in 1980, Truffaut updated the book a third and last time with a new preface and final chapter on the later films.
 Sadly, this proved to be shortly before Truffaut’s premature death aged only 52, following a stroke and the diagnosis of a brain tumour.
 For all its shortcomings, Hitchcock/Truffaut is rightfully and universally acknowledged as an all-time classic yet thoroughly accessible film text.
 It’s never been out of print and continues to elicit accolades from all quarters, as well as inspire many related works.
 If you only ever read one book on Hitchcock and possibly even on film in general, make it this one.
 It stands as a fantastic tribute to both giants of cinema.

 Filmmaker Brais Romero edited this expertly compiled analysis of Hitchcock’s influence on Truffaut’s films: